Fast ForWord vs. Lumosity or Brain HQ

-While new software is now available take to advantage of neuroplasticity to improve brain function, their game design and goals are very different.
-Brain HQ and Lumosity are for adults, working mainly on memory and mental sharpness, while Fast ForWord is specifically targets auditory processing, language and reading.
+New software is now available to take advantage of neuroplasticity to improve brain function, although their respective game designs and goals are very different.
+Brain HQ and Lumosity are for adults, working mainly on memory and mental sharpness, while Fast ForWord targets auditory processing, language and reading.

 What is Brain HQ?

 Brain HQ is an online version of Posit Science’s Brain Fitness Program, which was previously sold as a CD to seniors to improve memory and brighten processing and listening skills.
 Its founder, Dr. Michael Merzenich, was a co-founder of Fast ForWord — Brain HQ incorporates the cognitive exercises used in Fast ForWord.